Moon News

 Beijing (AFP) Nov 15, 2024

-It is a daunting task: any structure has to withstand huge amounts of cosmic radiation, extreme temperature variations and moonquakes, and getting building materials there in the first place is a costly procedure.
+Construction of a Moon base is a daunting task: any structure has to withstand huge amounts of cosmic radiation, extreme temperature variations and moonquakes, and getting building materials there in the first place is a costly procedure.

-Constructing the base out of the Moon itself could be a solution to those problems, scientists from a university in central Wuhan province hope.
+Building the base out of the Moon itself could be a solution to those problems, scientists from a university in central Wuhan province hope.

-They have created a series of prototype bricks made of various compositions of materials found on earth, such as basalt, which mimic the properties of lunar soil.
+They have created a series of prototype bricks made of various compositions of materials found on Earth, such as basalt, which mimic the properties of lunar soil.

-Slivers of those test bricks will be subjected to a series of stringent tests once they reach the Tiangong space station.
+Slivers of those test bricks will be subjected to a series of stringent tests once they reach the space station.

 "It's mainly exposure," said Zhou Cheng, a professor at Wuhan's Huazhong University of Science and Technology.